grahekk/ETL-geo_dem/README.md

 - Global tree cover density 30m: University of Maryland: Global Forest Change 2000–2014 from https://earthenginepartners.appspot.com/science-2013-global-forest/download_v1.2.html
 - Global tree cover density 30m: Also possible to find on Arcgis Tree Cover (2000) https://www.arcgis.com/home/item.html?id=5fb3275e080e497fa44174d2b14d4b7c
 - Imperviousness: Global Man-made Impervious Surface (GMIS) Dataset From Landsat tiles are obtained from https://cmr.earthdata.nasa.gov/search/concepts/C1517102461-SEDAC.html (earthdata credentials required)
+- World flooding maps from jrc (10,20,50,100,200,500 returning periods): https://data.jrc.ec.europa.eu/collection/id-0054
+- City of Venice elevation data (https://www.arcgis.com/home/item.html?id=289ff9d3d111443b95f945d414339336)
+- World soil maps ISRIC: https://data.isric.org/geonetwork/srv/eng/catalog.search#/home

+## Pipelines
+The `pipelines` directory/module contains pipeline scripts and modules.
+Executable tasks are called flows and are called as functions in `main.py` from `pipeline_flows.py` module.
+Flows generally call pre-configured methods from well defined classes that are contained in `model_pipeline.py`.
+It contains `Download`, `Transform` and `Load` classes which hold methods for data manipulation.
+For example, `geomorphon`, `aspect` and `load` methods can be found inside `DataTransformer` class.
+Some other methods, such as coastal flooding are contained in it's own module (`pipeline_transform_sea_level.py`) because of the complexity of the algorithm and the task itself.

 ## Target PostgreSQL Database
 The collected data is intended to be transformed and loaded into a given PostgreSQL database.
 You should configure the database connection details and schema as needed in your `config.yaml` and `settings.py` to set up transformation and loading scripts/pipelines.